brucou/movie-search-app/article/article.md

 We barely touched the surface of the subject.
 Other subjects of interest I might touch in other articles :
-- state machine, hierarchy, and componentization to fight complexity
+- state machine, hierarchization, and componentization against complexity
 - best practices for state machine modelling
 - model-based testing : model coverage and data coverage
 - state machines and concurrency